ctribal/ctribal/README.md

 - 👋 Hi, I’m @ctribal.
-- 👀 I’m interested in ERP systems.
+- 👀 I’m interested in ERP systems and portal development.
 - 🌱 I’m currently learning Al Programming.
 - 💞️ I’m looking to collaborate on any coding ERP projects.
 - 📫 How to reach me charlesmutiso95@gmail.com ...